Lucas-Armand/AI-powered-platform-to-support-investment-decisions/README.md

 # Development Strategy: Critical First

-We adopt a baby-steps strategy with focus on:
+I adopt a baby-steps strategy with focus on:
 * Making the critical path work end-to-end
 * Mocking advanced features until the core is stable
 * Writing modular, testable components